jaijacobk/aurora_pg_rds_infra/README.md

 ![Screenshot](images/image_3.png)

-Now the database is all ready and your applications start writing the Writer in the East using the Wrtier end point as shown below
+Now the database is all ready and your applications can start read/write to the databaase using the appropriate end points as shown below

 ![Screenshot](images/image_4.png)

-### Step5 (Detach and Promote West in the event of an East failure)
+### Step:7 (Unplanned Failover )

 1. Use the detach and promote to make the West the primary (you can do it from the console or via a Lambda)
 2. Once the detach is complete, your application can use the West end point to connect to the database
 3. This will create a standalone database in the WEST and the replication between the regions will stop at this moment